Prinzhorn/skrollr/README.md

 }
 ```

-### edgeStrategy='ease'
+### edgeStrategy='set'

 This option specifies how to handle animations when the scroll position is outside the range on the keyframes (i.e. before the first or after the last keyframe).

 One of three options are possible

-* `set`: When before/after the first/last keyframe, apply the styles of the first/last keyframe to the element.
+* `set` _(default)_: When before/after the first/last keyframe, apply the styles of the first/last keyframe to the element.
-* `ease` _(default)_: Same as set, but the values will be transformed using the given easing function.
+* `ease`: Same as set, but the values will be transformed using the given easing function.
 * `reset`: When before/after the first/last keyframe, apply the styles which the element had before skrollr did anything.
 This means resetting the class attribute as well as removing all styles which have been applied to the `style` property.
 This means the element won't have any `skrollable-*` CSS classes.

 Example: